Hopar Valley: Lakes

 'Rush Lake Hoper' is the most visited tourist destination in the valley.
-Rush Lake Hoper is situated in Nagar District Gilgit Baltistan, Pakistan.
+Rush Lake Hoper is situated in Hoper valley Nagar District Gilgit Baltistan, Pakistan.
 It is located at the middle of Rush Peak, at over 4,694 meters.
 Rush Lake is one of the highest alpine lakes in the world.
 It is 2nd highest elevated lake in South Asia.
 In the surrounding area are green pastures - which support local domesticated and wild animals.
 This includes local animals like goats, yaks and sheep, and wild animals like Himalayan ibex, retch, fox and snow leopard.
 The Pakistan National Bird, chakour, is also found.

 Mountains

-The valley is home to many high mountains such as Golden peak or Spantik (7027 m), Bawalter peak (from where Hoper glacier starts), Rush Peak and Miar peak (7257 m) while the other series of mountains view from Rush peak like K2, Passu Peak, Diran Peak, and Rakaposhi.
+The valley is home to many high mountains such as the Golden Peak or Spantik (7027 m), Bawalter Peak(7126;m) (from where Hoper glacier starts), Rush Peak and Miar Peak (7257 m) while the other series of mountains view from Rush Peak like K2, Passu Peak, Diran Peak, and Rakaposhi.

 Seasons

-The spring season starts from April and ends by June, July to September there is summer and autumn arrives in October and from November to March it is winter time and during this period there is huge snowfall.
+The spring season starts from April and ends by June.
+From July to September, there is summer season and autumn arrives in October.
+From November to March, it is winter time and during this period there is huge snowfall.